 Here’s a final tip for expository writing: make sure what you’re writing has value!
 Sit back, read what you just wrote, and ask yourself, “so what?”.
 This is one of many writing strategies you can use to improve your writing.

-How to be descriptive
+How to use descriptive writing styles

 When we’re describing something, we want to share what it’s like on a level deeper than plain facts.
 It’s not enough to say that you ate an ice-cream—you want the reader to understand just how delicious and refreshing it was, too.